-- Child support is paid on a monthy basis by the parent who does not have primary care.
-It is intended to share the costs of raising the children between both parents.
+- The parent who does not have primary care generally pays child support on a monthly basis.
+It helps share the costs of raising the children between both parents.

 - The Federal Child Support Guidelines determines the amount of child support to be paid.
 All you do is look it up on a chart based on the province the payer lives in, the payer’s income and the number of children.
 If you need help, it is best to ask a divorce lawyer.